University of Maryland - College Park Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-UMCP landed the #117 spot in College Factual's 2021 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 1,715 colleges and universities across the nation to determine this ranking.
+College Factual ranked UMCP as #117 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
 This puts it in the top 10% of all schools in the nation.

 Is It Hard to Get Into UMCP?